O que é processo de usinagem CNC para um modelo de protótipo de misturador? Um guia passo a passo

-usinagem médica do CNC
+usinagem cnc médica

-Component CategoryKey Design DetailsRequisitos de precisãoPropósito
+Component CategoryKey Design DetailsPrecision RequirementsPurpose

-Mixing Cup (Transparente)Inner cavity volume (Por exemplo, 600mL), feeding port (Φ60mm), discharge outlet (Φ20mm)Cavity roundness error ≤0.1mm; wall thickness uniformity ±0.05mmEnsure smooth material mixing; avoid leakage at connections
+Mixing Cup (Transparente)Inner cavity volume (por exemplo, 600mL), feeding port (Φ60mm), discharge outlet (Φ20mm)Cavity roundness error ≤0.1mm; wall thickness uniformity ±0.05mmEnsure smooth material mixing; avoid leakage at connections

 Knife Set & Tool HolderBlade curve (radius 5mm), mounting slot (depth 6mm), gear cavity (for POM gears)Slot depth tolerance ±0.05mm; gear cavity clearance 0.1mmFit rotating components; ensure smooth blade operation